The Increasing Complexity of Door Hardware

 Sometimes the user's needs require different levels of automation.

 The ambulance entrance to a hospital emergency room, for example, is usually equipped with power operators to open the door.
 If security is an issue, these doors may be controlled remotely by a security guard at a station with a hardwired switch, or by the ambulance drivers themselves, using a wireless remote much like those used to open garage doors.
 At the same time, these same power operators may need to have a "push and go" feature in case of emergency, so that injured, sick or disabled people in the emergency room can get out.
 In addition, the same entrance may be used by employees or visitors who do not need a power operator to open the door for them.
 Employees would use an access control system to unlock an electric locking device and would simply pull the door open.
-Visitors would be admitted by remote switch operated by a security guard or receptionist.

 For hardware, besides hinges, I might suggest something like: